saveenr/usql-tutorial/window-functions/window-analytic-functions.md

 Notes

-- The first row in any set has a PERCENT_RANK of 0.
+* The first row in any set has a PERCENT\_RANK of 0.
-- NULL values are treated as the lowest possible values.
+* NULL values are treated as the lowest possible values.
-- You must specify the ORDER BY clause to calculate PERCENT_RANK.
+* You must specify the ORDER BY clause to calculate PERCENT\_RANK.
-- CUME_DIST is similar to the PERCENT_RANK function
+* CUME\_DIST is similar to the PERCENT\_RANK function
-- The following example uses the PERCENT_RANK function to compute the latency percentile for each query within a vertical.
+* The following example uses the PERCENT\_RANK function to compute the latency percentile for each query within a vertical.
-- The PARTITION BY clause is specified to partition the rows in the result set by the vertical.
+* The PARTITION BY clause is specified to partition the rows in the result set by the vertical.
 The ORDER BY clause in the OVER clause orders the rows in each partition.
-- The value returned by the PERCENT_RANK function represents the rank of the queries&#39; latency within a vertical as a percentage.
+* The value returned by the PERCENT\_RANK function represents the rank of the queries' latency within a vertical as a percentage.

 ```
 @result=